mhill40/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl A README.md file at the root of the holbertonschool-low_level_programming repo, containing a description of the repository A README.md file, at the root of the folder of this project (i.e. 0x03-debugging), describing what this project is about

-// ** i have a massive new understanding after reading the betty wiki and revisiting everthing. i am tring to redo every bit of code ive written thus far *** ///